21-foot killer whale dies after washing ashore on Florida beach

 A 21-foot killer whale has died after it washed ashore on a Florida beach, officials said Wednesday.

-Flagler County Sheriff's Office deputies responded Wednesday morning to the scene south of Jungle Hut Park in Palm Coast where they discovered an orca stranded on the beach officials said in a tweet.
+Flagler County Sheriff's Office deputies responded Wednesday morning to the scene south of Jungle Hut Park in Palm Coast where they discovered an orca stranded on the beach, officials tweeted.
 The killer whale later died.

 Video posted by the sheriff's office shows the orca lying lifeless on its side on the beach as waves crash into it.